Data vs. Physics: The Apparent Pareto Front of Physics-Informed Neural Networks: Experimental Setup

 The Navier-Stokes equations are the governing PDEs in the study of fluid flow.
 Along with the continuity equation, they describe the conservation of momentum and mass of viscous fluids.
-Their importance in scientific and engineering modeling is indisputable as they are applied to many physical phenomena occurring in weather forecast, blood flow through vessels or flow around obstacles.
-For our study, we limit the application to a two-dimensional, incompressible steady-state flow where the mapping to be learned by the PINN is given by the vector-valued function $(x,y)\mapsto(u,v,p)$.
-The governing equations for the conservation of momentum in $\mathrm{x}$- and $\mathrm{y}$-direction and mass are given in respective order by
+Their importance in scientific and engineering modeling is indisputable as they are applied to many physical phenomena occurring in weather forecasting, blood flow through vessels, or flow around obstacles.
+For our study, we limit their application to a two-dimensional incompressible steady-state flow where the solution function to be approximated by the PINN is given by the vector-valued function $(x,y)\mapsto(u, v,p)$.
+The governing equations for the conservation of momentum and mass, respectively, are

-where $u$, $v$ and $p$ denote the fluid velocity in $\mathrm{x}$- and $\mathrm{y}$-direction and pressure in respective order, and $\rho$ and $\nu$ are fluid-specific quantities, denoting the density and viscosity of the fluid.
-Analytical solutions in fluid dynamics are scarce.
-Therefore, we consider the laminar fluid flow in the wake of a two-dimensional grid which has been solved analytically~\cite{kovasznay1948laminar}.
-With $M$ as the characteristic spacing of the grid, $u_0$ the mean velocity in $\mathrm{x}$-direction and assuming $\rho=1$, the analytical solution for the flow velocities $u$ and $v$, and pressure $p$ is described by
+where $\mathbf{u}=(u,v)$ and $p$ denote fluid velocity in the $x$- and $y$-directions and pressure, respectively, and $\rho$ and $\nu$ are the fluid density and viscosity.
+The continuity equation~\eqref{eq:PDE_NS_mass} can be hard coded with PINNs (see~\cite{raissi2019}) which leaves behind the conservation of momemtum~\eqref{eq:PDE_NS_momentum} to be encoded in the physics loss function.

+Analytical solutions in fluid dynamics are rare.
+Therefore, we consider the laminar fluid flow in the wake of a two-dimensional grid which has been solved analytically and is better known as Kovasznay flow~\cite{kovasznay1948}.
+With $L$ as the characteristic spacing of the grid, $u_0$ the mean velocity in the $\mathrm{x}$-direction and assuming constant density $\rho$, the analytical solution to this problem is given by